awslabs/aws-cloudfront-extensions/docs-ig/en/extension-repository/pre-warming.md

 7. The timer triggers the Shutdown Lambda at the scheduled time.
 The Shutdown Lambda terminates all EC2 instances in the ASG, terminating ongoing pre-warming.
 It also deletes all messages in the prewarm_task queue.

-### Deployment on the web console (Recommended)

-The steps to deploy the extensions from the web console are similar.
-For more information, refer to the section [True Client IP](true-client-ip.md).

 ### Deployment via CloudFormation

 **Time to deploy**: Approximately 10 minutes